 In this article, i’ll explain you all what you need to know about the Open Graph tags to create tailor-made preview cards for social media and increase the visibility of your posts.

 Note that our Image SEO Optimizer for WordPress offers you the possibility to create personalized and breathtaking Social Media Card templates.
 Like on this picture.

 Social Cards are used on Social Media to give a preview of your page when you or someone else shares your content.
-They are based on Open Graph tags.
+They are based on the Open Graph protocol.

 The content featured in the Card has to be marked up with Open Graph tags to help Social Media Crawlers quickly understanding what your page is about.

-Manually mark-up with Open Graph tags your content is really time-consuming.
+Marking-up your pages with Open Graph tags can be really time-consuming.
 Hopefully, almost all SEO Plugins, like SEOPress, automatically enrich your page meta with OG tags.

 The Open Graph Protocol was so successful that all the other Social Media started to use it.

 Twitter Card markup is based on the same pattern and function in a similar.
 You have to add it to your HTML documents to explain your content and take control back over the snippets displayed on Twitter when one of your URL is shared.